This page was updated in March 2021.

 Cons: no provisions for carrying a picnic rug

-Although a little unconventional to have your picnic equipment poppered onto the outside of the wicker basket, the design of the Joules beach hamper for two people is a nice compact alternative to rectangular styles.
-And it’s perfect for drinks and snacks on the beach or a no-frills picnic.
+Although a little unconventional to have your picnic equipment poppered onto the outside of the wicker basket, the design of the Joules beach hamper for two people is a compact alternative to rectangular styles.
+It’s perfect for drinks and snacks on the beach or a no-frills picnic.

 Made from antique washed willow, the hamper offers one insulated compartment for storing food safely on hot days, plus space for standing two bottles (although one of these could hold your rolled-up picnic rug).